Daily puppet shows

 The Jolly Roger Pirate Ship from J.M.
 Barrie’s Peter Pan beckons older children (and adventurous little ones) into the crow’s nest above the rope ladder.
 Watch out for the crocodile!

 The Chapel of Peace gives parents and kids a place to relax.
-During Fairy Winterland in December, Santa Claus welcomes kids at the Chapel.
+During Fairy Winterland in December, Black Santa Claus welcomes kids at the Chapel.

 The Alice in Wonderland Tunnel twists and turns to bring young tunnelers into the playing-card maze.
 Tunnel windows show scenes from Alice’s adventures.